Frequently Asked Questions

 However, sometimes the images look very purple, it can be an indication that the colour filter array of the colour sensor was wrongly detected.
 Look at the console (last tab in the graphical user interface) to see if there is any warning related to this.
 You may have to specify the correct pattern for a Bayer matrix in the preferences if the problem persists.
 In case of doubt, contact us.

-It is perfectly normal to get a stacked image with a green dominant since there are more pixels with green filters.
+It is perfectly normal to get a stacked image with a green dominance since cameras are more sensitive to these wavelengths.

 Why are exported images so dark? #